guozhenduo/matics/README.md

 1. Can I contribute?

- -That's for sure.As long as your code helps.
+ - That's for sure.As long as your code helps.